Partnerships: Opening an Enquiry: Effect on Partners' Individual Returns

 The deeming provision will not affect your ability to correct non-partnership aspects of a partner’s personal return nor will it prevent the partner amending such aspects of his return, subject to the normal conditions for doing so.
 But the figures relating to partnership aspects of a partner’s personal return must reflect the amounts shown in the partnership statement EM7003.

 Corrections and taxpayer amendments to the partnership return will be reflected in the partners’ personal returns by HMRC making the necessary amendments.
-The partnership return cannot be amended during the period of an enquiry and therefore partnership aspects of a partner’s personal return cannot be subject to amendment by either side during a partnership enquiry.
+The partnership return cannot be amended by HMRC during the period of an enquiry, unless a partial closure notice is issued in relation to a specific matter - see EM2160.